AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/authoring.md

 ![Properties mode](assets/properties-mode.png)

-Details of the selected component are shown in the rail.
-If you have selected a Content Fragment by using [component mode,](#component-mode) you can modify its settings in the component rail.
-Changes are saved automatically by the Universal Editor.
+Depending on the type of component you select, details can be displayed and modified in the properties rail.

 ![Component details](assets/component-details.png)

-Note that not all components have details that can be shown.
+Note that not all components have details that can be shown and/or edited.

 >[!TIP]
 >